buildpacks/docs/content/docs/for-app-developers/concepts/platform.md

 * A local CLI tool that uses buildpacks to create OCI images.
 One such tool is the [Pack CLI][pack]
 * A plugin for a continuous integration service that uses buildpacks to create OCI images.
 One such plugin is the [buildpacks][buildpacks-tekton] plugin in [Tekton]
-* A cloud application platform that uses buildpacks to build source code before deployment.
+* A cloud app platform that uses buildpacks to build source code before deployment.
 One such platform is [kpack][kpack]

 ## API